JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Securing WLAN.md

 - WPA (Wi-Fi Protected Access):
 	- What?
 		- WPA was introduced as an improvement to WEP.
+It uses TKIP (Temporal Key Integrity Protocol) for encryption, which is more secure than WEP's RC4 encryption
+	- Why use?
+		- WPA improved security by addressing some of WEP's vulnerabilities, but it still has weak